Manasvi-Dakhane/HCA-PROJECTS/README.md

 # 🎯 Strategic Insights: Identified trends and patterns that can drive strategic decision-making, such as route optimization and fleet management.
 # 🔍 Data Visualization: Created compelling charts and graphs that effectively communicate my analytical findings.
 # 📑 Report Generation: I have Compiled my analysis into a polished report and showcased actionable recommendations based on data-driven insights for strong base to make critical decision .
-# Through this project, you will have developed a comprehensive understanding of High Cloud Airlines' operations and enhanced my proficiency in Excel through advanced data analysis, visualization,and reporting techniques.
+# Through this project, you will have developed a comprehensive understanding of High Cloud Airlines' operations and enhanced my proficiency in power bi and tabaleu through advanced data analysis, visualization,and reporting techniques.